 And drawing diagrams can help older students too.

 Take this example: “Lori cuts half of a pie to take home to her family.
 Joe takes a third of that pie for himself.
 How much pie is left?”

-The equation on this is 1 minus 1/2 minus 1/3 equals x, which is 1–1/2–1/3=x.
-The mere sight of adding or subtracting fractions may seem daunting for students, but with illustrations, the solution is easily achievable.
-First, draw a pie, shade in Lori’s half, shade Joe’s third, and what you have left is the answer.
+The equation is 1 minus 1/2 minus 1/3 equals x, which is 1–1/2–1/3=x.
+The mere sight of adding or subtracting fractions may seem daunting for students, but the solution is easily achievable with illustrations.
+First, draw a pie, shade in Lori’s half, shade Joe’s third, and what you have left is the correct answer.

-Of course, some kids will come up to arrive at answers like 47 cents or 1/6 without needing to draw the problem out.
+Of course, some kids will arrive at answers like 47 cents or 1/6 without needing to draw the problem out.
 The illustration process, though, is just as important to them as well.